Andreyhuey/portfolio/README.md

 My name is Oluwadara Ola-Obaado a.k.a Andreyhuey

-Upskilling Software Engineer with front end focus
+Upskilling As a Software Engineer